reactive-stack-js/reactive-stack-js/README.md

 ## Description

+This repository contains data creating script which uses [casual](https://github.com/boo1ean/casual).
+Just first `yarn`, and then `yarn data`.

-This repository contains the description and links to various sub-repositories I created as a reactive stack [POC](https://en.wikipedia.org/wiki/Proof_of_concept).
+It also contains the description and links to various sub-repositories I created as a reactive stack [POC](https://en.wikipedia.org/wiki/Proof_of_concept).

 There are 3 sections which are further split into repositories.